who-jonson/eslint-config/README.md

 import whoj from '@whoj/eslint-config';

 export default whoj({
+  vue: true,

+  // Enable stylistic formatting rules
+  // stylistic: true,

   // Type of the project. 'lib' for libraries, the default is 'app'
   type: 'lib',

-  // Enable stylistic formatting rules
-  // stylistic: true,

-  // Or customize the stylistic rules
-  stylistic: {
-    indent: 2, // 4, or 'tab'
-    quotes: 'single' // or 'double'
-  },
+  yaml: false,
+  // Disable jsonc and yaml support
+  jsonc: false,

   // TypeScript and Vue are autodetected, you can also explicitly enable them:
   typescript: true,
-  vue: true,

-  // Disable jsonc and yaml support
-  jsonc: false,
-  yaml: false,

   // `.eslintignore` is no longer supported in Flat config, use `ignores` instead
   ignores: [
-    '**/fixtures'
+    '**/fixtures',
     // ...globs
-  ]
+  ],

+  // Or customize the stylistic rules
+  stylistic: {
+    indent: 2, // 4, or 'tab'
+    quotes: 'single', // or 'double'
+  },
 });
 ```